mhuss.com

 Another possibility for new builds (not a drop-in replacement) is a generic Marshall replacement transformer like the New Sensor MOP-100.

-Detailed research on this OT is still available at Shinrock: Vintage Partridge Transformer Analysis
+Detailed research on old Partridges is available at IG Präzisions-Wickeltechnik: Partridge Transformers

 The DR103 Partridge Power Transformer